depzai/Notes/Web Analytics Initiative 1214.md

 ####*1.What is the Core Work group going to look like?*

+Here is a proposed structure for the core work group:

 - BI: Bruno Dupont / Bob Campbell
-- Marketing: AJ Mihalic / Mael Borgers
+- Marketing: AJ Mihalic / Regina Markantes / Mael Borgers?
 - Product: Maddy Want / Web PM
 - Tech: Ian Moraes or a team member